-Radishes are one of the easiest things to grow in your garden, a pack of seeds are full grown in a few weeks making lovely crimson additions to salads.
-We were delighted when Julia Barr sent us this lovely recipe using their tops (leaves), the part which is usually thrown away.
+Radishes are one of the easiest things to grow in your garden.
+A pack of seeds are ready in a few weeks making lovely crimson additions to salads.
+We were delighted when Julia Barr sent us this great no waste recipe using their tops (leaves), the part which is usually thrown away.
 No exact quantities are given so adjust to how many tops you have!

 Cook the onion in oil or margarine until soft, add the potato and radish tops, stir until coated in oil/margarine.
 Add the stock and bring to the boil, simmer until the potato is soft, whiz in a blender until creamy, add soya milk to loosen, add salt and pepper to taste.

-Although a hot dish it is nice for summer days as the mint is refreshing.
+Although this minty noodle soup is a hot dish it is nice for summer days as the mint is refreshing.
 This does make a large pot – it worked out well for a family of four to have over two lunches, storing it in the fridge overnight.

 250g/6oz (half a standard pack) of spaghetti (value spag – 19p approx)

 approx 9 or 10 cups of water/about 4 pints

 a good handful of fresh mint (or 3 teaspoons of dried – most frugal if from your own garden obviously – seeds here)